Dense generic well-rounded lattices: Tame lattices

 \subsection{Well-rounded sublattices}

 In this section, we present some of the definitions and results in \cite{damir2020bases}, since our goal is to expand on these results.
-We recall how one can produce full rank sublattices of lattices, and particularly tame lattices, via a specific linear map.
+We recall how one can produce full-rank sublattices, and particularly tame lattices, via a specific linear map.
 We also restate the main theorem presented in \cite{damir2020bases}.

+\begin{rem} The motivation behind the following definition of $\LLLL:=\Phi_{(r,s)}(\LL)$ comes from number theory.
+Let $p$ be an odd prime and let $K$ be a Galois degree $p$ number field, where $p$ is unramified.
+For an integer $m \equiv 1 \pmod{p}$ it turns out the ring of integers $O_{K}$, seen as a lattice via the Minkowski embedding, contains a sub-lattice $O_{m}$ that has a minimal basis.
+Such sub-lattice is a particular instance of $\LLLL$; in this case $\LL$ is $O_{K}$, $\B{v}_1=1$, $T$ is the trace map, $r=1$ and $s=\frac{m-1}{p}$.
+For details, see Section 1.1 and Lemma 3.8 in \cite{damir2020bases}. \end{rem}

 \begin{definition} Let $\LL\subset \R^n$ be a lattice and $\T:\LL\rightarrow\Z$ a non-trivial linear map.
 Let $r,s$ be integers, $\B{v}_1\in \LL\setminus\ker \T$ and $m:=r+s\T(\B{v}_1)$.
 Define $\Phi_{(r,s)}:\LL\rightarrow\LL$ to be the linear map